witchat/witchat.github.io/_posts/2018-09-25-recruiters.md

 If someone asks you not to contact them, stop immediately.
 Not doing so is harassment and is not allowed by our [code of conduct](#codeofconduct)

 It'd be amazing if you actually participated in the community as a person.
-Generally people are much more receptive to other queer folks who participate in their space than outsiders trying merely to recruit here.
+Generally people are much more receptive to other folks who participate in their space than outsiders trying merely to recruit here.

 Make use of the #job-board channel and spreadsheet pinned there.
 People seeking jobs look there first.